espressif/esp-hosted/docs/Linux_based_host/porting_guide.md

 * [rpi_init.sh](../../host/linux/host_control/rpi_init.sh) is utility script to load the ESP kernel module
 * Reset Pin
 	* Reset pin could be chosen over unused GPIO.
 	* Input parameter to script, `resetpin=X` to be changed accordingly.
-This is used to reset ESP32 on loading ESP32 kernel module.
+This is used to reset ESP on loading the kernel module.
 * UART configuration
 	* `bt_init()` lists `raspi-gpio` commands.
 	* `rapi-gpio` are simple utilities used to configure GPIO pins for their levels, alternate functions and pull up values.